JJ/evohackathon2020/README.md

 * 14:00 - 15:30 → Networking lunch onsite.
 * 15:30 - 17:00 → Team work
 * 17:00 - 18:00 → Project presentation

+Lunch and goodies will be provided by [EvoStar](https://evostar.org)

 # Organizers